-Title:Event Management LTP C 3-0-0- 3-0-0- VersionNo.
-1.0 CoursePrerequisites Objectives To understand the process of managing and marketing events from conceptualization, planning, and feasibility analysis to staging the event, and post event evaluation.
-ExpectedOutcome Explain all the components and various roles involved in planning, organizing, running and evaluating an event; Apply the theory and skills necessary to professionally plan, organise and run a business event; and Understand the importance of strategic planning for an event or festival, including monitoring and evaluating the impacts on the wider community.
-UnitNo.
-UnitTitle No.ofhou rs(perUni t) , UnitI Events as PR Tool 8 Events: Definition, Need, Typ Events as PR Tool es of events, Events as tool of public relations, Role of events in promotion, Exhibition inication tool, Events as marketing tool 8 Events: Definition, Need, Typ es of events, Events as tool of public relations, Role of events in promotion, Exhibitio 8 Events: Definition, Need, Typconventions, Events as community UnitII Understanding event manager es of events, Events as tool of public relations, Role of events in promotion, Exhibitio inication tool, Events as marketing tool 8 ns, seminars and Events: Definition, Need, Typconventions, Events as community UnitII Understanding event manager es of events, Events as tool of public relations, Role of events in promotion, Exhibitio unication tool, Events as marketing tool Basics of Event Management ment, Elements of event management, Infrastructure required for an event, Role of org 8 ns, seminars and Events: Definition, Need, Typconventions, Events as community UnitII Understanding event manager logistics, Conceptualization of UnitIII Event planning: Process and the convention of the co Basics of Event Management enent, Elements of event management, Infrastructure required for an event, Role of org an event, Designing and planning an event Creating an Event ools, Nature of planning, Project planning, Planning the setting, location and site, Setion of committees, meetings with management, Programme planning, elements of st 8 ns, seminars and 8 anizers, sponsors, 8 etting up an event Events: Definition, Need, Typconventions, Events as community UnitII Understanding event manager logistics, Conceptualization of UnitIII Event planning: Process and torganization structure, Forma Basics of Event Management enent, Elements of event management, Infrastructure required for an event, Role of org an event, Designing and planning an event Creating an Event ools, Nature of planning, Project planning, Planning the setting, location and site, Setion of committees, meetings with management, Programme planning, elements of st 8 ns, seminars and 8 anizers, sponsors, 8 etting up an event UnitII Understanding event manager logistics, Conceptualization of UnitIII Event planning: Process and to organization structure, Forma programme portfolio, Program UnitIV HR Management: Need Asserted Generation: Fund raising, gra Basics of Event Management enent, Elements of event management, Infrastructure required for an event, Role of org an event, Designing and planning an event Creating an Event cools, Nature of planning, Project planning, Planning the setting, location and site, Settion of committees, meetings with management, Programme planning, elements of st ment (Section of Committees), meetings with management, Programme planning, elements of st ment (Section of Committees), meetings with management, Programme planning, elements of st ment (Section of Committees), meetings with management, Programme planning, elements of st ment (Section of Committees), meetings with management, Programme planning, elements of st ment (Section of Committees), meetings with management, Programme planning, elements of st ment (Section of Committees), meetings with management, Programme planning, elements of st ment (Section of Committees), meetings with management, Programme planning, elements of st ment (Section of Committees), meetings with management, Programme planning, elements of st ment (Section of Committees), meetings with management, Programme planning, elements of st ment (Section of Committees), meetings with management, Programme planning, elements of st ment (Section of Committees), meetings with management, Programme planning, elements of st ment (Section of Committees), meetings with management, Programme planning, elements of st ment (Section of Committees), meetings with management, Programme planning, elements of st ment (Section of Committees), meetings with management, Programme planning, elements of st ment (Section of Committees), meetings with ment (Section of Committees), ment (8 ns, seminars and 8 anizers, sponsors, 8 etting up an eventyle, Developing a tivation, Revenue ement, Cash flow
+Title: Event Management LTP C 3-0-0- 3 Version No. 1.0 Course Prerequisites Objectives To understand the process of managing and marketing events from conceptualization, planning, and feasibility analysis to staging the event, and post event evaluation.
+Expected Outcome Explain all the components and various roles involved in planning, organizing, running and evaluating an event; Apply the theory and skills necessary to professionally plan, organise and run a business event; and Understand the importance of strategic planning for an event or festival, including monitoring and evaluating the impacts on the wider community.
+Unit No. UnitTitle Unit I Events as PR Tool 8 ypes of events, Events as tool of public relations, Role of events in promotion, Exhibition nunication tool, Events as marketing tool ons, seminars and ons, seminars and Unit II Understanding event manage nunication tool, Events as marketing tool 8 Unit II Understanding event manage Basics of Event Management ement, Elements of event management, Infrastructure required for an event, Role of org 8 Unit II Understanding event manage logistics, Conceptualization of Unit III Event planning: Process and organization structure, Form Basics of Event Management ement, Elements of event management, Infrastructure required for an event, Role of org of an event, Designing and planning an event Creating an Event I tools, Nature of planning, Project planning, Planning the setting, location and site, Secution of committees, meetings with management, Programme planning, elements of st 8 anizers, sponsors, 8 etting up an even Unit II Understanding event manage logistics, Conceptualization of Unit III Event planning: Process and organization structure, Form Basics of Event Management ement, Elements of event management, Infrastructure required for an event, Role of org of an event, Designing and planning an event Creating an Event I tools, Nature of planning, Project planning, Planning the setting, location and site, Secution of committees, meetings with management, Programme planning, elements of st 8 anizers, sponsors, 8 etting up an even Unit II Understanding event manage logistics, Conceptualization of Unit III Event planning: Process and organization structure, Form programme portfolio, Progra Unit IV HR Management: Need As Generation: Fund raising, gr Basics of Event Management ement, Elements of event management, Infrastructure required for an event, Role of org of an event, Designing and planning an event Creating an Event I tools, Nature of planning, Project planning, Planning the setting, location and site, Sation of committees, meetings with management, Programme planning, elements of st mmme life cycle, scheduling 8 anizers, sponsors, 8 etting up an eventyle, Developing a 8 tivation, Revenue ement, Cash flow